A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Edit Distance Between Local Representation of Functions

 \begin{defi} A set $W$ is called editable if the following conditions are satisfied: \begin{itemize} \item[(P1)] $(W,d)$ is a metric space \item[(P2)] $(W,\ast,0)$ is a monoid (that is $W$ has an associative operation $\ast$ with zero element $0$) \item[(P3)] the map $d(0,\cdot):W\rightarrow \mathbb{R}$ is a map of monoids between $(W,\ast)$ and $(\mathbb{R},+)$: $d(0,x\ast y)= d(0,x)+d(0,y)$. \item[(P4)] $d$ is $\ast$ invariant, that is: $d(x,y)=d(z\ast x,z\ast y)=d(x\ast z,y\ast z)$ \end{itemize} \end{defi}

-In \cite{pegoraro2023edit} it is shown that if $E$ is an editable space, then also $W=L_1(\R,E)$ is an editable space.
-So local representations of functions defined on a display poset fit into this framework as long as $f:D_{\T}\rightarrow E$ has value in an editable space.
+In \cite{pegoraro2023edit} it is shown that if $E$ is an editable space, then, also $W=L_1(\R,E)$ is an editable space.
+So, local representations of functions defined on a display poset fit into this framework as long as we take $p=1$ and $f:D_{\T}\rightarrow E$ takes values in an editable space.
 Moreover all the sets $\R_{\geq 0}$, $\mathbb{N}_{\geq 0}$ and their finite sums are editable spaces.

 There are however situations which we want to avoid because they represent \virgolette{degenerate} functions which introduce formal complications.

 \begin{defi} Given an editable space $E$ and a tree-structure $T$, a weight function $\varphi_T:E_T\rightarrow L_1(\R,E)$ is proper if we have $0\in \varphi(E_T)$ if and only if $E_T=\emptyset$ and $V_T=\{\star\}$.
 Analogously to \cite{pegoraro2023edit}, for the sake of brevity we call dendrogram the datum of a merge tree with a proper weight function $\varphi_T:E_T\rightarrow L_1(\R,E)$. \end{defi}